 7. Running is Good for Your Back

-According to the American Chiropractic Association, an estimated 80% of the American population will suffer from back pain at some stage of their lives.
+According to the American Chiropractic Association, an estimated 80% of the American population will suffer from back pain at some stage in their lives.

-And, it’s one of the most common reasons to visit a doctor.
-Running has been proven to help with chronic back pain primarily because it strengthens the muscles that support your spine as well as improving your spinal disks which tend to be larger and contain more fluid if you are a runner.
+And it’s one of the most common reasons to visit a doctor.
+Running has been proven to help with chronic back pain primarily because it strengthens the muscles that support your spine as well as improves your spinal disks, which tend to be larger and contain more fluid if you are a runner.

 Better disks are associated with more flexibility and less pain.

 8. Running Strengthens Your Muscles